 Avoid using live plants as bearded dragons will eat them.
 It’s best to use fake plants for decor.

 Also, provide your bearded dragon with an ample hide box.
-If they are left out in the wide open all the time they may become stressed.
+Stress may occur if left out in the wide open all the time.
 Bearded dragons need a place to hide during times when they feel unsafe.

 Read more about Plants and Decor for a Bearded Dragon Terrarium.